brentonmdunn/APCHEM/08_Acids-and-Bases.md

 ## 8.8 Properties of Buffers

 A buffer solution contains a large concentration of both members in a conjugate acid-base pair.
 The conjugate acid reacts with added base and the conjugate base reacts with added acid.
-These reactions are responsible for the ability of a buffer to stargaze $pH$.
+These reactions are responsible for the ability of a buffer to stabilize $pH$.

 ## 8.9 Henderson-Hasselbalch Equation